CudaText-addons/cuda_lint_ruff/README.md

-CudaText plugin for 'Ruff' tool integration.
+# CudaText plugin for 'Ruff' tool integration

 ## 🎯 What is Ruff?

 Ruff is an **extremely fast Python linter and code formatter** written in Rust, and it's quickly becoming the new standard in Python development.
 It's **10-100x faster** than traditional tools and replaces multiple tools in one:

 - ✅ flake8 (linting)
 - ✅ black (formatting)
 - ✅ isort (import sorting)